shin1125/mcp-kr-legislation/README_en.md

 **Q: Tools don't appear in Claude Desktop**
 A: Check if the configuration file path and environment variables are correct, then restart Claude Desktop.

+**Q: How do I use the URLs included in responses?**
+A: You can open the API URLs included in responses directly in your browser to view the original JSON data.

 ---